How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 calculating champagne quantities

-A common pitfall is underestimating how much champagne you’ll need.
-For a classic five-tier tower (55 glasses), plan for six to eight standard 750ml bottles to achieve a lavish cascade effect.
+A common pitfall is underestimating how much champagne you will need.
+For a classic five-tier tower (55 glasses), plan for six to eight standard 750ml bottles to achieve a generous cascade effect.
 Smaller three-tier towers (14 glasses) require two to three bottles.
-Keep in mind that well-chilled champagne (8–10°C) pours more smoothly, with less foam disruption.
-Always have an extra bottle on hand for refills or toasts—running dry mid-pour deflates the moment.
+Well-chilled champagne (8 to 10 degrees Celsius) pours better, with less foam disruption.
+Always have an extra bottle on hand for refills or toasts.

 Must-Have Equipment (Sturdy Base, Pouring Tools)

-Beyond glasses and champagne, a few practical tools make the difference between a rickety setup and a show stopping centerpiece.
-Start with a perfectly level surface—a rented pedestal table works beautifully for visibility and accessibility.
+Beyond glasses and champagne, a few practical tools make the difference between a rickety setup and a striking centrepiece.
+Start with a level surface; a rented pedestal table works well for visibility and accessibility.
 Place a non-slip mat or slightly damp cloth beneath the base glasses to prevent sliding.
-For pouring, a magnum or jeroboam bottle offers better control than standard bottles, while a small step stool ensures safe access to the tower’s upper tiers.
-Lastly, prepare for spills with absorbent linen under the display and a stack of backup glasses (at least 10% extra).
-For stress-free execution, consider Expo Hire UK’s all-inclusive champagne tower kits, which bundle glasses, pouring trays, and stabilizers.
+For pouring, a magnum or jeroboam bottle offers better control than standard bottles, while a small step stool ensures safe access to the tower's upper tiers.
+Prepare for spills with absorbent linen under the display and a stack of backup glasses (at least 10% extra).
+For smooth execution, Expo Hire offers champagne tower kits that bundle glasses, pouring trays, and stabilisers.

 Champagne Tower Checklist

-Before you start building your champagne tower, here's a quick checklist to ensure you have everything covered:
+Before you start building your champagne tower, here is a quick checklist to ensure you have everything covered:

 1. Determine the size of your tower tiers based on the number of guests and the visual impact you want to create.